 You all know, or should know by now, that a protein treatment should be a regular thing in your hair regimen.
 If you’re not doing it please know that you could be hindering your hair’s changes to be healthy.
 All hair needs protein!
 Our hair is essentially made of protein and manipulation, weather, styling, shampooing and so on all remove protein from your hair.
 Therefore, you need to give it back to your hair.
+How do you feel about making your own gelatine hair treatment moisturiser?

 I’ve told you before that I like to use my henna dye sessions as my protein treatments as well, just because it is amazing and works so well for me.
 However, from time to time I do whip up a homemade recipe, like the protein hair treatment I posted here before.
-Today I won’t exactly be sharing a hair mask, but it does involve protein, it is a gelatin hair treatment moisturiser you can make to apply on your hair whenever you feel your hair needs a little kick.
+Today I won’t exactly be sharing a hair mask, but it does involve protein, it is a gelatine hair treatment moisturiser you can make to apply on your hair whenever you feel your hair needs a little kick.

 What You’ll Need